LarsHVA/Challenger/README.md

 ![Wireframe eerste versie](https://github.com/LarsHVA/Challenger/blob/main/doc/Group%202.png?raw=true)

-retroMatch is a matching app that helps users to find people who like an (old) game that is no longer popular / available, has online support or helps search companions (perhaps new friends).
+Challenger is a matching app that helps users to find people who like the same game and want to challenge each other; who is the best in the game?
+Also search for companions ( andperhaps new friends).

 ## Installation